 Keeping Your Flag from Wrapping Around A Pole

 You shouldn’t stop raising your flag just because it’s windy outside.
-All you need is to learn how to keep flag from wrapping around pole.
+All you need is to learn how to keep the flag straight.

-For one, you can look for a rotating pole, like the Grace Alley Spinning Flag Pole, or anti-furling kits, such as the Anti-Wrap Mounting Rings.
-Both of these prevent tangling by allowing the flag to rotate with the wind.
+For one, you can look for a rotating collar system, like the Grace Alley Rotating Flag Pole, or anti-furling kits, such as the Anti-Wrap Mounting Rings.
+After trying both of these out, I must admit that they truly prevent tangling by allowing my American flag to rotate with the wind.
 You can also add a non-tangle rod, which anchors the flag firmly in one position.

 If you have a similar problem with your outdoor curtains, I am sure you will find my post about how to keep outdoor curtains from blowing in the wind very useful as well.
 Also, take a look at how to anchor patio and porch furniture.